-What are the Top Tourist Attractions to Visit in Hamburg, Germany
+What are the Top Tourist Attractions in Hamburg, Germany?

 Welcome to Hamburg, the city with more or less 2,500 bridges!
 It can single-handedly surpass the combined number of bridges in Venice, Amsterdam, and London.
 The fact that around 8% of its area is covered by water makes it an even more exciting city with lots of unique experiences to offer.

-In this city alone, there are at least fifteen activities that can make your holiday the most memorable vacation ever.
+There are at least fifteen activities in this city alone that can make your holiday the most memorable vacation ever.

 Try Stand-up paddling in Hamburg